JetBrains/kotlin-web-site/docs/topics/functions.md

 ### Parameters

-Function parameters are defined using Pascal notation - *name*: *type*.
-Parameters are separated using commas, and each parameter must be explicitly typed:
+Pascal notation is used to define function parameters: *name*: *type*.
+Commas are used to separate parameters, and each parameter must be explicitly typed:

 ```kotlin
 fun powerOf(number: Int, exponent: Int): Int { /*...*/ }
 ```

-You can use a [trailing comma](coding-conventions.md#trailing-commas) when you declare function parameters:
+When declaring function parameters, you can use a [trailing comma](coding-conventions.md#trailing-commas):

 ```kotlin
 fun powerOf(